-But the main reason I’m so fond of monkeys is because of a squirrel monkey named Joey that my parents gave to me when I was 10.
+But the main reason I’m so fond of monkeys is because of a squirrel monkey named Joey that my parents brought home when I was 10.
 He was the most amazing pet a young boy could imagine.
 We spent almost every minute together.
 It’s almost unbelievable how close a monkey and his boy can become in a short time.
-But unfortunately it wasn’t to last.
+But unfortunately, it wasn’t to last.
 Within the year my mother developed a serious allergy to Joey (or so I was told) and we had to give him up.
 He went to a new family who made him very welcome.
 But the lasting connection had been made and I have been ridiculously fond of monkeys ever since.

 So when I started my own business it made sense to include ‘monkey’ in the name.
-Being a fan of puns I couldn’t resist the play-on-words for Renaissance Man… after all the Renaissance period represents the most famous joining of art and science in history (two elements essential to graphic design) and it seemed appropriate to call the company Renaissance Monkey Design.
+Being a fan of puns I couldn’t resist the Renaissance Man play-on-words… after all the Renaissance period represents the most impactful confluence of art and science in history (two elements essential to graphic design) and it seemed appropriate to call the company Renaissance Monkey Design.

 I’m sure Joey would approve.